Turn the ICP into a company list

 Common mistakes

 - Too broad.
 "All software companies worldwide" isn't a list.
 Narrow until your message could feel personal to everyone on it.
+(Leads Finder also needs at least two filter categories before it will search.)

 - One giant list.
 Keep separate lists per ICP segment and per client — it keeps messaging tight.
+Save them as segments so you can reload them.

 - Skipping signals.
 Companies hiring SDRs or recently funded are warmer — use signals to prioritize.